makeo/PicoLoader/README.md

 ## Features
 - Open source
-- Cheap and easy to get components (Raspberry Pi Pico/Pico 2 + Flex PCB + Diode)
 - You can keep the disk drive
 - Simple to boot most homebrew apps using an [online converter](https://makeo.github.io/PicoLoader/converter/)
+- No permanent modifications to the GameCube
+- Easy to remove
+- Running Pico at 200Mhz for better compatibility with clone boards

+#### Soldered Variant
+- Cheap and easy to get components (Raspberry Pi Pico/Pico 2 + Flex PCB + Diode)
+- Readily available
 - No soldering directly to the GameCube
 - Easy soldering
-- No permanent modifications to the GameCube
-- Running Pico at 200Mhz for better compatibility with clone boards
-- Easy to remove
 - Alternative install options: [Panasonic Q](https://github.com/makeo/PicoLoader/wiki/4.-Advanced-Section#panasonic-q-install-option), [low-profile](https://github.com/makeo/PicoLoader/wiki/4.-Advanced-Section#low-profile-install-option)

+#### Solderless Variant
+- No soldering
+- Easily replaceable flex PCB
+- Pre-programmed with PicoLoader firmware and [Swiss](https://github.com/emukidid/swiss-gc)
+> [!TIP]
+> You can buy the solderless variant from [store.makstech.io](https://store.makstech.io/).\
+> However, there is currently no shipping to the USA until the German postal service adjusts to the new tariff situation.

 ## Planned Features
-- Solder-free module
+*cricked sound*

 ## Installation & Documentation
 > [!IMPORTANT]